 Added on 3 Mar 2026 · The Guardian · Law & Policy

 Anthropic refused to adhere to the United States Department of War's plans for its artificial intelligence technology, citing grave ethics concerns.
 This created positive press for Claude and other services.
+Archived.

 👋︎ Schools are using AI counselors to track students' mental health.
 Is it safe?